Boosting Simple Learners: Main Results

-\paragraph{Generalization Bounds (\Cref{sec:gen}).} An important subtlety in \Cref{alg:sepBoost} is that it does not specify how to find the aggregation rule $f$ in Line~\ref{line13}.
-In this sense, \Cref{alg:sepBoost} is in fact a meta-algorithm.
-It is possible that for different classes $\B$ one can implement Line~\ref{line13} in different ways which depend on the structure of $\B$ and yields favorable rules $f$.\footnote{For example, when $\B$ is the class of one dimensional thresholds, see \Cref{sec:oracleub}.} In practice, one may also consider applying heuristics to find~$f$: e.g.\ consider the $T=O(\log m/\gamma)$ dimensional representation $x_i\mapsto (b_1(x_i),\ldots,b_T(x_i))$ which is implied by the weak hypotheses, and train a neural network to find an interpolating rule $f$.\footnote{Observe in this context that the common weighted-majority-vote aggregation rule can be viewed as a single neuron with a threshold activation function.} (Recall that such an $f$ is guaranteed to exist, since $b_1,\ldots,b_T$ separate all opposite-labelled pairs.)
+It is possible that for different classes $\B$ one can implement Line~\ref{line13} in different ways which depend on the structure of $\B$ and yields favorable rules $f$.\footnote{For example, when $\B$ is the class of one dimensional thresholds, see \Cref{sec:oracleub}.} In practice, one might also consider applying heuristics to find~$f$: e.g., consider the $T=O(\log m/\gamma)$ dimensional representation $x_i\mapsto (b_1(x_i),\ldots,b_T(x_i))$ which is implied by the weak hypotheses, and train a neural network to find an interpolating rule $f$.\footnote{Observe in this context that the common weighted-majority-vote aggregation rule can be viewed as a single neuron with a threshold activation function.} (Recall that such an $f$ is guaranteed to exist, since $b_1,\ldots,b_T$ separate all opposite-labelled pairs.)

 To accommodate the flexibility in computing the aggregation rule in Line~\ref{line13}, we provide a generalization bound which {\it adapts to complexity of the aggregation rule}.
 That is, a bound which yields better generalization guarantees for simpler rules.
-Formally, we follow the notation in \cite{Schapire2012}[Chapter 4.2.2] and assume that for every sequence of weak hypotheses $b_1\ldots b_T\in\B$ there is an {\it aggregation class}
+Formally, we follow the notation in \cite[Chapter~4.2.2]{Schapire2012} and assume that for every sequence of weak hypotheses $b_1\ldots b_T\in\B$ there is an {\it aggregation class}

 such that the output hypothesis of \Cref{alg:sepBoost} is a member of $\H$.
 For example, for classical boosting algorithms such as Adaboost, $\H$ is the class of all weighted majorities $\{\sign(\sum_i w_i\cdot b_i) : w_i\in\R\}$, and the particular weighted majority in $\H$ which is outputted depends on the input sample $S$.